1912 English cricket season: Minor Counties Championship

 Carmarthenshire dropped out of the competition for this season.
-Following a recommendation by Earl Norman in November of 1911, the system used between 1907 and 1911 of grouping the Minor Counties by division was abandoned for 1912, and each county had to play minimum of four other counties.
+Following a recommendation by Earl Norman in November 1911, the system used between 1907 and 1911 of grouping the Minor Counties by division was abandoned for 1912, and each county had to play minimum of four other counties.

 In an unfortunate sequel to the season that would be repeated in 1933, the championship was listed as "in abeyance".
 According to the rules, Norfolk and Staffordshire, who finished first and second but had not met during the season, should have played a challenge match.
 However, Norfolk first said they could not play due to flooding at the end of August.
 Then Norfolk found that when the match was to be played, many of its best players had got away and the club could not raise a team.
 Originally it was thought Staffordshire would win the Championship by default, but after a lengthy inquiry the Minor Counties Cricket Association ruled on 26 September that the Championship would not be awarded, viewing the circumstances Norfolk were placed in as "exceptional".